lusaxweb/vuesax/docs/components/divider.md

 ## Style

-You can change line's style with the property `vs-style` the allowed values ​​are equivalent to the border-style property in CSS.
+You can change line's style with the property `border-style` the allowed values ​​are equivalent to the border-style property in CSS.

 - **dotted** - Defines a dotted border
 - **dashed** - Defines a dashed border